New York Habitat Blog - Home

 There’s only one hitch to City Island — getting there.
 The community’s only connection to the mainland is via the very tiny City Island Bridge, which means no direct subway access.
 For those without a car, you can get there by taking the No. 6 subway line uptown to Pelham Bay Park, and then transferring to the BX29 bus.
 The fresh sea breeze makes it absolutely worth the trip.

-New York Habitat has hundreds of amazing apartments that let you discover both the big island of Manhattan and the smaller (and calmer), City Island.
+We have hundreds of amazing New York apartments that let you discover both the big island of Manhattan and the smaller (and calmer), City Island.
 Check out:

 Have you ever been to City Island?
 Do you have a favorite seafood restaurant to recommend?
 Share your comments with us!